Reading with Ms. Plotsky

 - writing about reading

 Parents receive written notification when the determination of need is made.
-Written reports are sent home every five weeks.
-Specific details of a child's progress is sent around the same time as report cards are sent home.
-The interim report will focus on a student's participation and effort in reading class.
+Specific details of a child's progress are sent around the same time as report cards are sent home.
 Students are continually assessed by their reading teacher and if progress has been made, he/she may be dismissed from the program.
 When/if this determination is made, parents will receive written notification.